fugu-chop/launch_school/daily_logs/4_daily_log_dec2020.md

 The second article, on collaborator objects, was a lot more specific and had a clear message, which helped me clear up some misconceptions.

 The Easy 1 OOP exercises are ok so far.
 The additional exploration challenges are reasonably challenging in respect of understanding and explaining concepts.

+##### 30/12/20 (Wed)
+__*Concepts covered*__<br/>
+- Object Oriented Programming Exercises
+  - Easy 1
+  - Easy 2

+__*Time spent*__<br/>
+120 minutes

+__*Thoughts*__<br/>
+Just working through the Easy 1 and 2 exercises.
+Nothing too stressful so far - most of the problems can be solved reasonably easily.
+I did have trouble with Exercise 7 - the tricky part was solution design; i.e. which objects should have access to what information in order to do what they're supposed to.

+Another key challenge I have is to remember that `attr_` methods actually create getter and setter methods that return a value (i.e. an instance variable) that can be accessed just by calling that method (i.e. symbol) name.